TheNetworker/contrail-jenkins/README.md

 # contrail-jenkins
-A repo that provide a continuous integration interface to contrail
+A repo that provide a continuous integration interface to contrail using Analytics Server-Sent Event